-It’s my humble opinion, that if you are a self-proclaimed foodie (a loose term thrown around these days), you are curious about the flavours, you enjoy learning about who makes it best, and how it came to be what it is you enjoy today.
+It’s my humble opinion, that if you are a self-proclaimed foodie, you are curious about the flavours, you enjoy learning about who makes it best, and how it came to be what it is you enjoy today.
 However, more than that, I am a firm believer in paying homage to the creators of any food…out of respect.

 So often we think we know food, but there is so much more to it than textures, flavours and taste, the origin of food trends is so interesting and necessary to know.

 Have you seen the series, Ugly Delicious?
-It addresses everything so beautifully and honesty and brings about a much-needed education to the origin of foods.
+It addresses everything so beautifully and honestly and brings about a much-needed education on the origin of foods.

 Why Watching Ugly Delicious Is Important

-The show, led by well known chef and restauranteur, David Chang, tackles the very origin of all food that is popular in North American culture today.
-He travels the word to find the origin of that food, who makes it best, and what makes that food so great.
+The show, led by well-known chef and restauranteur, David Chang, tackles the very origin of all food that is popular in North American culture today.
+He travels the world to find the origin of that food, who makes it best, and what makes that food so great.

-What more, it shows how we are often ignorant about the emotion and cultural implications that food we eat and see all the times has on various groups of people.
+What’s more, is it shows how we are often ignorant about the emotional and cultural implications that food we eat has on various groups of people.

 Food from other cultures, in North America, does take on its own fusion (pizza, fried rice, kebabs, even samosas).
-Each of these foods, have a story, a beautiful one.
-Some can cause frustration when the culture it came from is very misunderstood.
+Each of these foods has a story, a beautiful one.

 Respect For All Cultures…it can start with food

 The one that I was most blown away by, and feel everyone should watch is the one “As The Meat Turns.”
-Not only will it change how you look at food from Arab countries, it will change how you view the Arabian, Lebonese, and Middle Eastern cultures.
+Not only will it change how you look at food from Arab countries, but it will also change how you view the Arabian, Lebanese, and Middle Eastern cultures.

 It is no secret the amount of misdirected anger and prejudice that has existed against middle Eastern cultures, especially in the United States.
 However, when you take the time to learn about the culture itself, the way the food is created and cooked, and brings people together, you can easily learn the love that exists.